 - A stable Wi-Fi network that’s not overcrowded.
 Also, use the correct Wi-Fi password when connecting the plug.

 - Connect to 2.4Ghz frequency band.
 You can switch off the 5Ghz band when connecting your device and switch it back on.

 - That you are within the Wi-Fi range when setting up your Kasa plug.
-If you are setting up an outdoor plug, ensure the installation receives a strong network signal.
+If setting up an outdoor plug, ensure the installation receives a strong network signal.

-- Ensure that your phone is connected to the same network and that your Bluetooth is turned on.
+- Ensure your phone is connected to the same network and your Bluetooth is turned on.
 Disable your Virtual Private Network or adblocker if one is enabled.

 - Reset the smart plug before connecting to the network.
 Resetting clears up any software glitches that may be causing your smart bulb to misbehave.

 Restart all your gadgets; the smart plug, the Wi-Fi router, and the phone.
-To power cycle your router, unplug it from the outlet, wait about a minute for it to discharge, and reconnect it.
+To power cycle your router, unplug it from the outlet, and reconnect it.

 Once your devices restart, retry the setup process using the above steps.